joepv/joepv.github.io/_pages/hc3-migration.md

 As you can read, *Virtual Devices* and *scenes* **are not** included in the **automatic** migration from the HC2 to the HC3. *Virtual Devices* have been replaced by *Quick Apps* and *LUA scenes* have been completely changed.
 These now work with *conditions* and *triggers*, which is quite an improvement.

 > Because I have to recreate all *scenes* and convert my *Virtual Devices* to *Quick Apps* I decided to **not** migrate big bang, but **manually** exclude the Z-Wave devices from the HC2 and include them again on the HC3.
-So I start with a clean slate.
+So I start with a clean system.

 ## To keep my home automation, I did the following

 First I wrote down my (most important) *scenes*.
 Over the years I have built quite a bit of automation.
 The following routines are most important to me.
 I really don't want to miss these in my daily life:

-- Morning routine: wake up with music and sunrise emulation (lighting) in the bedroom.
+- **Morning routine**: wake up with music and sunrise emulation (lighting) in the bedroom.
 In twilight / dark weather, the lighting is also dimmed in the rooms to be entered (when leaving the bedroom), so I will always walking around in an illuminated house.
-- Leaving / arriving home routines: When leaving the house presence detection automatically switches off the music and light.
+- **Leaving / arriving home routines**: When leaving the house presence detection automatically switches off the music and light.
 If necessary the vacuum cleaner goes into action.
 When I get home, turn on the music and lights as it was when the last person left.

-The other *scenes* that I have built are supportive and I can migrate to the new HC3 when all devices has been transferred.
+The other *scenes* that I have built are supportive.
+I migrate these to the new HC3 when all devices has been transferred.

 ## An example